-FlexLayout is the new layout which is inspired from web’s Flexbox.
+FlexLayout is the new layout that is inspired by the web’s Flexbox.
 Just like web browsers can be of any size, the various screen dimensions that your Xamarin.Forms application can run has grown significantly.
-FlexLayout promotes performant, flat and flexible UIs.
+FlexLayout promotes performant, flat, and flexible UIs.
 Moreover, FlexLayout is ideal for handling distribution and spacing the content in your layout.
-It also provides the control for the direction of your layout, justification and alignment among other properties.
+It also provides control for the direction of your layout, justification and alignment among other properties.

 Start using FlexLayout for researching on brand new resources.

 CSS(Cascading Style Sheets) is a companion to FlexLayout given their heritage.
 Using CSS for designing your layouts is an optimal manner to express design in tandem with Xamarin.
 We know that many of the mobile app developers love CSS with experience in mobile web development technologies and we also recognize that Xamarin developers love to express their styles in Xamarin.
 Both these productivity options can be used with Xamarin.Forms 3.0.